redelivre/redelivre/src/wp-content/plugins/blogger-importer/readme.txt

 = My posts and comments moved across but some things are stripped out =

 The importer uses the SimplePie classes to process the data, these in turn use a Simplepie_Sanitize class to remove potentially malicious code from the source data.

-= The dashboard is reporting that there are 0 comments in blogger =

-This can occur if your blogger blog is set to private.
+If the php-xml module is not installed then this may result in your entire comment text being stripped out and the error "PHP Warning: DOMDocument not found, unable to use sanitizer" to appear in your logs.

 = The comments don't have avatars =

-This is a know limitation of the data that is provided from Blogger.
+This is a known limitation of the data that is provided from Blogger.
 The Wordpress system uses Gravatar to provide the images for the comment avatars.
 This relies the email of the person making the comment.
 Blogger does not provide the email address in the data feed so Wordpress does not display the correct images.
 You can manually update or script change to the comment email addresses to work around this issue.

-= How do I diagnose communication issues? =

-If you've got issues with the blogger importer talking to Google then you can use the Core Control plugin to first check that your communication is working with the HTTP Module and if that is all ok then check the HTTP Logging Module to see if any of the remote calls to Google are returning errors.
-Also the OAuth Playground is a good way to test your access to the blogger data. http://googlecodesamples.com/oauth_playground/

-= I'm getting timeouts connecting to Google =

-Try the core control plugin as mentioned above.
-Also you try changing the constant REMOTE_TIMEOUT in the blogger-importer.php file to be a larger number of seconds.

-= Why does it keep stopping? =

-The importer uses JQuery to process it's form so problems with it not refreshing or stalling could be due to an incompatibility with another plugin, disable any other plugins and see if the problem persists.

 = It does not seem to be processing the images =

-Check you've not run out of disk space on your server.
+The most common reasons for this are lack of memory and timeouts, these should appear in your error log.
+Also check you've not run out of disk space on your server.
 Because Wordpress stores the files in multiple resolutions one image might take up as much as 250kb spread across 5 files of different sizes.

-= How do I make the images bigger or smaller? =
+= How do I make the images bigger or smaller? / My images are fuzzy =

 The importer will attempt to download a large version of images but it displays them on the blog at the medium size.
 If you go into your settings->media options then you can display a different size "medium" image by default.
 You can't make this bigger than the file that has been downloaded which is where the next setting comes in.